moisseev/sqlite3-rdiff/README.md

 ./sqlite3-rdiff patch slave.db slave.db.delta slave.db
 ~~~

-Note: we can patch slave.db on-the-place by setting last parameter for "sqlite3-rdiff patch" to the slave.db or create a new database by setting last parameter different.
+Note: we can patch `slave.db` in place by setting the last parameter of `sqlite3-rdiff patch` to the `slave.db` or create a new database by specifying different file name.

-## The --rows-per-hash option

-See below test results with different --rows-per-hash values on 52 Mb database.

-## Calculation optimal --rows-per-hash value
+## Calculating optimal `--rows-per-hash` value

+The `analyze` command can be used to calculate optimal `--rows-per-hash` value:
 ~~~
 $ ./sqlite3-rdiff analyze slave.db master.db
 analyze slave.db master.db --table-name %